-Every Discover Corps trip is led by an English-speaking local host who knows exactly how and where the spirit of the country moves.
+Every Discover Corps trip is led by an English-speaking local guide who knows exactly how and where the spirit of the country moves.
 Since we’ve worked together for years, they’re more than just staff; they’re part of our extended family.
 As our guest, they’ll welcome you into that family and show you unparalleled hospitality and service.

 Costa Rica: The Sea Turtle Initiative

-Host: Tara Tiedemann
+Guide: Tara Tiedemann

-Peru: Spirit of the Andes
+Peru: Children of the Andes

-Host: Miguel Revatta Tagle
+Guide: Miguel Revatta Tagle

 Miguel was born and raised in Cusco where he studied tourism management.
 He has worked in all areas of the travel industry, including travel agencies, hotels, restaurants, and even the Andean Railway Company that runs the train to Machu Picchu!
 He is thrilled to return to Andahuaylillas, his family’s hometown, and share the village with Discover Corps travelers.

 Guide: Leslie Smith

 Leslie has been in the education field for 10 years.
 She started with educating others about environment issues and the importance of sustainability.
 Her passion for education and the world lead her to get a Masters in International Relations and a Certification in International Development from Webster University.
 Leslie has been developing curriculum since 2012 for institutions in the United States, as well as in Latin America.
 She believes that in order for learners to care, open-up, and absorb new thoughts and ideas, the educator must be willing to gauge and incorporate the learners interests, skills, and abilities.
 When she isn’t cracking jokes with students or lecturing, she enjoys traveling, trying new foods, and playing with animals.